 \section{Introduction}

 Mumford's geometric invariant theory provides a construction of moduli spaces of family of varieties.
 In this paper, we apply his methods to obtain a description of moduli space of (2,2)-type surfaces of $\mathbb{P}^1\times\mathbb{P}^2$ and it's GIT compactification.
-To this extent, we calculate stable surfaces, semi-stable surfaces, and strictly semi-stable surfaces.
-Many authors calculate moduli spaces of hypersurfaces of given degree, and classify stable and semi-stable hypersurfaces in terms of their singularities.
-Hilbert studies plane curve of degree $\leq$ 6 and cubic surfaces in \cite{H}.
-Shah provides much more detailed information about sextic plane curves \cite{S1}, and analyzes quartic surfaces \cite{S2}.
-Recently many results are developed for quintic surfaces, for instance one can check \cite{Rana}, \cite{G} etc. There are few development in higher dimensional hypersurfaces.
+To this extent, we study stable surfaces, semi-stable surfaces, and strictly semi-stable surfaces.
+Many authors studied moduli spaces of hypersurfaces of given degree, and classified stable and semi-stable hypersurfaces in terms of their singularities.
+Hilbert studied plane curves of degree $\leq$ 6 and cubic surfaces in \cite{H}.
+Shah provided much more detailed information about sextic plane curves \cite{S1}, and analyzed quartic surfaces \cite{S2}.
+Recently many results are developed for quintic surfaces, for instance one can check \cite{Rana}, \cite{G}, etc. There are few development in higher dimensional hypersurfaces.
 In particular, the stability and the moduli of cubic threefolds (resp. fourfolds) are studied in \cite{Y1} and \cite{A}(resp. \cite{Y2} and \cite{L}).
 For further references see \cite{Mu}.
 It can be noticed (from \cite{H}, \cite{S2}, \cite{G}, \cite{Rana}) that smooth surfaces are always stable and stable surfaces have at most Du Val A-D-E type isolated singularities depending on their degrees.
-There are not enough evidences of study about the stability of effective divisors in an variety $X$ which is different from the projective space.
+There are not enough works about the stability of effective divisors in a variety $X$ which is different from the projective space.